-It’s no secret that collecting medical bills from patients is a common revenue cycle struggle.
-With out-of-pocket costs increasing 29.4% since 2015, patients are struggling to pay their obligations.
-In addition to costly deductibles, traditional collection methods not only complicate the payment process for patients but also increase the time between service and collection while simultaneously decreasing the likelihood that the patient will pay for their medical services.
+It’s no secret that patient collections are a common revenue cycle struggle.
+With out-of-pocket costs projected to climb 6.1% in 2022 and an average of 4.6% from 2021 to 2030, patients are struggling to pay their obligations.
+In addition to costly deductibles, traditional patient collection methods not only complicate the payment process for patients but also increase the time between service and collection while simultaneously decreasing the likelihood that the patient will pay for their medical services.

-In short, traditional collection methods decrease both patient satisfaction and practice revenues.
+In short, traditional patient collection methods decrease both patient satisfaction and practice revenues.

-As we enter the new year, there is no better time to evaluate and improve payment collection methods for your practice.
+As many practices site severe revenue cycle issues, there is no better time to evaluate and improve payment collection methods.
 Interactive and accurate technology is at an all-time high, offering secure and reliable ways to enhance the patient payment and collection process.
 Although such methods are proven to appeal to patients and increase collections, many medical practices still lag behind in adaption.
-Traditional collection methods may be holding your practice back, let’s see why.
+Traditional healthcare collection methods may be holding your practice back, let’s see why.

 Technology has evidently made lives easier in nearly every industry, and healthcare is no different.
 In fact, 83% of providers stated they intend to answer increased consumerism with technology that enables patients to better track, predict, and pay for their healthcare costs.

 The old-fashioned healthcare collection process entailed waiting weeks for snail-mail to deliver the bill and then receive the payment check in return.
 In this situation, many patients wait additional weeks or months to make the payment, depending on a variety of factors.
 Technology-enabled processes reduce the time it takes to communicate patient financial responsibility as well as receive the payments owed.
 Even the simple addition of eStatements linking to an online payment portal can reduce the notification and collection process from months to days.